Joe Strummer in Andalucía

 The 101ers were regulars at the Nashville Rooms next to the tube station in West Kensington.
 The 3 April 1976 was going to be like any other night.
 They were supported by an unknown band called the Sex Pistols.
-Joe became suddenly interested in the punk scene, declared to Paloma, "I am going to be a punk rocker", and soon left the 101ers and Paloma behind to form The Clash, who made their debut on 4 July 1976, supporting the Sex Pistols at the Black Swan (later Mucky Ducks, later Boardwalk) in Sheffield.
+Joe became suddenly interested in the punk scene, declared to Paloma, "I am going to be a punk rocker", and soon left the 101ers and Paloma behind to form The Clash, who made their debut on 4 July 1976, supporting the Sex Pistols and Buzzcocks at the Black Swan (later nick-named Mucky Duck and later Boardwalk (1982 to 2010, later Bassbox 2018-? and currently closed.) in Sheffield (corner of Snig Hill and Bank Street).
 Joe split with Paloma, and in a rage she formed the all-girl punk band Slits playing drums.

 The account of the rise of The Clash to fame has been told frequently so we will not repeat it here.
 In 1978 Joe started going out with 17-year-old Gaby Salter.
 In the 1979 The Clash song "Spanish Bombs" Joe referred to Granada as his "corazón" ("heart") and he paid homage to poet Federico García Lorca.